Showing posts with label Murals. Show all posts

 Carnival Adventure

-About one hour ride to Passion Island where we enjoyed three Margaritas, avocado dip, chips, tocos, veggies, and slices of watermelon.
+About an hour's ride to Passion Island, where we enjoyed three Margaritas, avocado dip, chips, tocos, veggies, and slices of watermelon.

 On the island, I saw a couple of Trash Pandas and several long-tail Grackles.